DonSaul/DOTNETPROJECT1/readme.md

 - **Ease of testing:** The implemented architecture and patterns facilitate the creation of independent unit tests.
 - **Scalability:** The MVC architecture and service pattern allow the application to be scaled horizontally by adding new web servers or services as needed.

-# 5. Security features and best practices
+# 5. Security Features and Best Practices

 This section outlines key security strategies and design patterns implemented in the application, ranging from the fundamental MVC pattern that enhances structural integrity to specific technical measures like secure HttpClient usage and meticulous exception handling.